 The atrium houses a small cafe (Code) and provides access to the ground floor facilities.
 These include small and medium sized teaching rooms, undergraduate work and common rooms, a large computer cluster, and administrative support for undergraduate students.
 The atrium hosts events ranging from local outreach to visiting days for applicants and welcoming parents to graduation celebrations.

-The first floor forms the core of the School's research activity, and has a distinctive identity as the Manchester Institute for Mathematical Sciences, or MIMS.
+The first floor forms the core of the Department's research activity, and has a distinctive identity as the Manchester Institute for Mathematical Sciences, or MIMS.
 It is organised around the Frank Adams seminar room, which seats 80 but can be divided in two, with respective capacities of 30 and 50.
 Adjacent is the Sydney Goldstein Access Grid room, used for the MAGIC postgraduate-level lecture courses in mathematics.
 Both rooms open out into the staff/postgraduate common room (known as the "Atrium Bridge"), which encircles its own kitchen module, and acts as a bridge to the research computer cluster in the first finger.

 The Atrium Bridge is well populated with blackboards and several of its corners are used as areas for mathematical discussion.
 At the west end of MIMS are several offices for visitors and postdoctoral staff.
 The Brian Hartley Room contains the research library and hot-desking space for short term visitors and conference delegates.
 The east end of MIMS contains the administrative office for research support, which incorporates the MIMS reception desk and communal print room.
-At the far end of the floor is the suite for the Head of School and Head of School Administration.
+At the far end of the floor is the suite for the Head of Department and Head of Department Administration.

 Undergraduate common room